 Low set breasts

-A moulded /contour bra can be used because they have a permanent shape and the difference between the breasts will not be noticeable from the outside.
-For smaller difference of less than a size a t shirt bra or a lined cup bra will do.
+A molded /contour bra can be used because they have a permanent shape and the difference between the breasts will not be noticeable from the outside.
+For a smaller difference of less than a size a t-shirt bra or a lined cup bra will do.
 Some even add a cookie (foam/pad) to the less sized cup to increase the size or wear one with removable padding.

-This is not a problem for many even if it is present but for those who want to hide them you can try a full coverage bra like longline bra.
+This is not a problem for many even if it is present but for those who want to hide them, you can try a full coverage bra like the longline bra.

 These are breasts that are spread out along the base and look smaller and less fuller than they are.
 They do not project out.
 In fact you can say that shallow breasts are common among small sizes.

 You may want to opt for a padded /contour bra or a push up bra, depending on the look you want.
 Demi/half cup bras or balconette bras can also give the look of projection that the shallow breasts need.

 These are breasts with an elongated shape and facing down.
 They may even be called sagging when they are long and without much fullness particularly at the top.
 These breasts need lots of support.

 A good quality sports bra can prevent sagging of breast tissue and prevent sudden change to pendulous shape from normal types.

 Stretchy lace bras are not suitable for these kinds.
 Maybe a demi-cup bra would do, as it will give support from the bottom and lift up.
 Molded bras with underwire support or push up bras can give these breasts much-needed projection, rounded shape, and support.